Liam-Zhou/chuwa0904/ShortQuestions/hw7.md

 The @RequestMapping annotation in Spring MVC is used to map web requests (HTTP requests) to specific handler methods in controller classes.
 (value = "/users", method = RequestMethod.POST) means: The method is mapped to handle HTTP POST requests at the URL /users.

+### Question 7
+ResponseEntity is a class in Spring Framework that represents an HTTP response,including the response body, HTTP status code, and headers.
+It allows us to have full control over the HTTP response.
+Specifically, it lets you customize the HTTP status code, Add HTTP headers, return response body, flexible handling of different scenarios

+### Question 8
+In JDBC (Java Database Connectivity), a ResultSet is an object that represents the data retrieved from a database after executing a query, typically a SELECT statement.
+It is essentially a table of data that holds the results of a database query and allows you to iterate over the rows and retrieve column values.
+How to Get Data Using JDBC:
+1. Load the JDBC Driver: After Java 6, you ususally don't need to load the JDBC driver manually.
+2. Establish a connection using DriverManager.getConnection()
+3. Create a statement or preparedStatement, PreparedStatement allows you to execute parameterized queries.
+Use connection.createStatement() or connection.prepareStatement()
+4. Execute the Query using the executeQuery() method.
+This method returns a ResultSet containing the results of the query.

+### Question 9
+#### Spring Data JPA
+* Spring Data JPA provides an abstraction over JPA and Hibernate, allowing you to perform most CRUD operations without writing any SQL or HQL.
+* *It uses repositories (e.g. JpaRepository) to handle CRUD operations automatically, with minimal code required.
+* Spring Data JPA minimizes boilerplate code to almost zero for basic CRUD operations.
+The repository interfaces handle most of the work, and there is no need to write SQL or session management code.
+#### JDBC
+* JDBC provides direct access to the database.
+You manually manage database connections, SQL queries, and result sets.
+* But we need to write raw SQL queries for all database operations.
+* JDBC requires a lot of boilerplate code for managing connections, preparing statements, handling exceptions, and processing result sets.
+Every query involves significant manual work.
+#### Hibernate
+* Hibernate abstracts the database layer using object-relational mapping (ORM), allowing developers to interact with databases using Java objects instead of raw SQL.
+* Queries are written in HQL, which operates on entity objects rather than directly on database tables
+* Hibernate reduces boilerplate code by automatically managing entity persistence, session handling, and SQL generation.
+However, it still requires some code for managing sessions and transactions.